certara/R-Style/README.md

 ## Using the library

-To use certaracss, simply load the library within an R markdown chunk that includes the option `results='asis'`.
+To use `Certara.StyleR`, simply load the library within an R markdown chunk that includes the option `results='asis'`.
 This will print the certara logo at the top and also provide access to the following three texts:

 - summary